ExpertPDF Pdf Creator - library for .NET 2.0 and .NET 3.5

 2.1 Bin Folder

-The Bin folder contains the .NET 2.0 assembly that you can reference in your application and a XML file containing API documentation used by Microsoft Visual Studio 2005 or 2008 IntelliSense to offer inline documentation for classes, methods and properties while writing code.
+The Bin folder contains the .NET assembly that you can reference in your application and a XML file containing API documentation used by Microsoft Visual Studio 2005 IntelliSense to offer inline documentation for classes, methods and properties while writing code.
 The same documentation is available offline as a .chm document in the Doc folder.

 epdfcreator.dll - is the PDF Creator library that you can link in any .NET application, either Windows Forms or ASP.NET.